 This man, Churchill, is credited for discovering Ex-Nigerian striker Obafemi Martins while he was playing street football in Lagos.

-It took Paul Onuachu some extra energy to convince his parents about letting him try – for one more time.
+It took Paul Onuachu some extra energy to convince his parents to let him try – for one more time.

 Thankfully, his Dad and Mum approved – what they call his last chance.
 The boy then went to FC Ebedei – a football academy in Ogun State, Nigeria.